takenet/blip-docs/source/includes/en/extensions/desk.md

 ### Get all messages from a customer by a ticket

 Return all [messages](/#messages) from the specific owner [ticket](/#ticket) customer.
-The returned messages will not be just ticket messages, but all messages from the customer.
+The returned messages will not be just ticket messages, but all messages received and sent from the customer.

 Replace `{ticketId}` with the ticket id you want to get the messages.